ibm-cloud-docs/citrix-netscaler-vpx/accessing-and-managing-your-netscaler.md

 ## Connecting to the NetScaler
 {: #connecting-to-the-netscaler}

 {{site.data.keyword.cloud_notm}} grants full root access to your NetScaler device.
-To log into the NetScaler's Management UI, you must be connected to the {{site.data.keyword.cloud_notm}} private network (either {{site.data.keyword.BluSoftlayer_notm}} Management VPN, or performing management functions from a remote session on a server within the {{site.data.keyword.cloud_notm}} environment).
+To log into the NetScaler's Management UI, you must be connected to the {{site.data.keyword.cloud_notm}} private network either the IBM Cloud Management VPN, or performing management functions from a remote session on a server within the {{site.data.keyword.cloud_notm}} environment).

-To connect from the customer portal to the NetScaler's Management UI, click the **Actions** drop-down list in the top right corner of the **Device Details** screen and choose **Manage Device** to launch a new tab or pop-up window in your browser.
+To connect from the catalog to the NetScaler's Management UI, click the **Actions** drop-down list in the top right corner of the **Device Details** screen and choose **Manage Device** to launch a new tab or pop-up window in your browser.
 This routes you to the NetScaler's NSIP (the Private IP address that you saw previously).
 The page that displays asks for the root username and password for the device.
 Once you enter the information, it will take you to the NetScaler Management GUI.

 Alternatively, you can copy and paste the NetScaler device's private IP into a web browser.